OuroborosGames/On-the-hill/story-scrapbook/knowledge-is-power.md

 You congratulate the police on doing their job and express hopes that in the future, dishonest people will be caught before they can do so much damage.
-Now, the council will need a new member to represent the interests of merchants but hopefully they will find someone who
+Now, the council will need a new member to represent the interests of merchants but hopefully they will find someone who's less of a criminal.

 Event 25
 --------